 |Level 5||IELST 6.0|

-Entry Dates: Every Monday* (the school operates year round)
+Entry dates: Every Monday* (the school operates year round)

-Hours of Tuition: 24 hours per week
+Hours of tuition: 24 hours per week

-Ages: Minimum age of 12
+Age: Minimum age of 12

-The UP International College English Language Test
+UP International College English Language Test

 Available to students throughout the year, this test assesses language proficiency using content independent of the course.
-Successful students are guaranteed entry to the University of Auckland Certificate in Foundation Studies, the AUT Certificate in Foundation Studies and Victoria University of Wellington Foundation Studies Programme.
+Successful students are guaranteed entry to the University of Auckland Certificate in Foundation Studies, the AUT University Certificate in Foundation Studies and Victoria University of Wellington Foundation Studies Programme.

-The English test has three parts:
+The test has three parts: